SydneyBioX/localWorkshop/README.md

 install("ClassifyR", dependencies = TRUE)
 ```

-Additionally, DESeq2 and EDASeq are used for some exploratory visualisations.
+Additionally, DESeq2, EDASeq and genefilter are used for some exploratory visualisations and analysis.
 They can be installed by running the command

 ```
-install(c("DESeq2", "EDASeq"))
+install(c("DESeq2", "EDASeq", "genefilter"))
 ```

-Also, dowload the two data files `counts.txt` and `samples.txt` stored in the `data` directory.
-The easiest way to get them is to download the whole repository by clicking on the Clone or Download button in the top-right corner of the GitHub web page of the workshop and download a ZIP file.